johnbillion/query-monitor/README.md

 ## Theme ##

  * Shows the template filename for the current request
+ * Shows the complete template hierarchy for the current request (WordPress 4.7+)
  * Shows all template parts used on the current request
  * Shows the available body classes for the current request
  * Shows the active theme name